themouette/licpro-php-tp/src/2-implement-PSR-0.markdown

 You should see:

-    Soda\Juice\Pinapple
+    Soda\Juice\Pineapple

 Step 4: combine it all
 ----------------------

 Complete `vendor/autoload.php` in order to fully comply to PSR-0.
+Reuse the work you did before.

 The following steps should be executed: